murtazo/murtazo.github.io/_projects/euler.md

 ---
 layout: page
-title: Nonlinear viscosity for Euler equation
-description: a project with a background image a project with a background image a project with a background image a project with a background image
+title: Nonlinear viscosity for Euler equation description: a project with a background image a project with a background image a project with a background image a project with a background image a project with a background image a project with a background image